danmedenilla/CBA/README.md

 # CBA
-Script used in CBA paper
+Scripts used in CBA paper